Cusco is a fascinating city and the Unesco World Heritage Site because it used to be the capital of the Inca Empire.

 MUGGING RISK : MEDIUM

-Mugging risk is not very common, but still it happens in Cusco.
-Muggers usually attack solo travelers who show the expensive jewelry, gadgets or wallets.
-Passport theft is also common and you should take particular care of valuables on a bus, if you travel at night since number of passengers were robbed.
+Mugging risk is not very common, but still, it happens in Cusco.
+Muggers usually attack solo travelers who show expensive jewelry, gadgets or wallets.
+Passport theft is also common and you should take particular care of valuables on a bus if you travel at night since several passengers were robbed.

 TERRORISM RISK : MEDIUM

-The Shining Path terrorist group is active in Cusco, so the internal terrorism is possible.
+The Shining Path terrorist group is active in Cusco, so internal terrorism is possible.
 When it comes to global terrorism risk, attacks in Peru cannot be predicted.
-Tourists are not direct targets, but can find themselves in the wrong place.
+Tourists are not direct targets but can find themselves in the wrong place.
 Watch out for any suspicious activity.